Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 The brand regularly taps into nostalgia by celebrating historical releases and company milestones, like its 100th anniversary and the 55th birthday of Lite-Brite.
 This idea is a smart approach, with research revealing that three in five consumers made at least one nostalgia-induced purchase in the previous year — while a similar proportion planned to buy something nostalgic in the following year.

-Perhaps unsurprisingly, the survey found Hasbro among the top brands associated with nostalgic buying decisions.
-57% of respondents revealed they had previously purchased classic board games.
+Perhaps unsurprisingly, the survey named Hasbro among the top brands associated with nostalgic buying decisions, while 57% of respondents revealed they had previously purchased classic board games.
 Hasbro’s social media team clearly understands the brand’s audience.

 Not all social media marketers are fortunate enough to be promoting an exciting, aesthetically pleasing product.
 It’s doubtful Tide could build a substantial following by sharing nothing more than images and videos of laundry detergent.